MathRoda/QR-Creator-App/README.md

 - Supports navigation control
 - uses Fragments and viewModel
 - sending an api request using Coil library to return a bitMap
-- Modren layout with splash screen & animations
+- Modern layout with splash screen & animations
 -
 ## You can download the test version [Download](https://github.com/MathRoda/QR-Creator-App/releases/tag/v1.0.0)